E-techgod/llm-chatbot/README.md

 ## Environment Variables

-Create a `.env` file in this folder with:
+Create a `.env` file in this folder with whichever provider keys you have:

 ```env
 GROQ_API_KEY=your_groq_key